PSYC 120 T1:Principles of Psychology 3 sem. hrs.

 This course is an introduction to the scientific study of behavior and mental processes.
 Survey of basic topics such as perception, learning, research methods, mental disorders, psychotherapy, history and systems of psychology.
 Majors will explore a basic topic in a written assignment.
 Offered fall and spring semesters.

 PSYC 200 T1:Psychology of Violence 3 sem. hrs.

 Students will increase their knowledge and understanding of violence treatment and prevention including: pervasive community violence, intimate partner abuse, workplace violence, bullying, maternal filicide, risk assessment of violent youth and clinical and ethical issues in the treatment of violent individuals.
 Fulfills Tier I requirement.
-Next offered SP-17.
+Next offered: Fall 2017, Fall 2018.

 PSYC 201 Principles of Learning 3 sem. hrs.

 Examination of major theories of learning and their impact on behavior management, education, advertising, social development.
 PSYC 120 recommended.
-Offered every spring semester.
+Next offered: Spring 2018 and Spring 2019.

 PSYC 202 Adv Principles of Psychology 3 sem. hrs.